-Chasing 142, Bangladesh faced a lot of difficulty, as they lost two wickets in the first over, and the credit goes to skipper Southee.
+Chasing 142, Bangladesh faced a lot of difficulties, as they lost two wickets in the first over, and the credit goes to skipper Southee.

-With Naim’s wicket in the fourth over, Astle ran through the Bangladesh middle-order and d batsman were not able to get to the double-digit mark as he finished with four wickets.
+With Naim’s wicket in the fourth over, Astle ran through the Bangladesh middle-order and d batsmen were not able to get to the double-digit mark as he finished with four wickets.